wordofwarning/wordofwarning.org/current/2020-springsummer/gerald/index.md

 #### Venue + Booking Details
-Dates: Thursday 19, Friday 20 + Saturday 21 March 2020, 7.30pm
+Dates: were Thursday 19, Friday 20 + Saturday 21 March 2020, 7.30pm
-Venue: The Studio at <a href="http://www.royalexchange.co.uk/where-how-to-find-us" target="_blank">Royal Exchange Theatre</a>, St Ann's Square, Manchester, M2 7DH
+Venue: was The Studio at <a href="http://www.royalexchange.co.uk/where-how-to-find-us" target="_blank">Royal Exchange Theatre</a>, St Ann's Square, Manchester, M2 7DH
-Tickets: <a href="http://www.royalexchange.co.uk/whats-on-and-tickets/idol" target="_blank">were £13/11/7</a> — they'll be refunded by the RET as soon as possible.
+Tickets: <a href="http://www.royalexchange.co.uk/whats-on-and-tickets/idol" target="_blank">were £13/11/7</a> — they'll be refunded by the RET as soon as possible, please don't call their box office.
 Box Office tel: 0161 833 9833 (Royal Exchange Theatre)

 #### Access Information